rsvim/rfc/2-EventLoop/4-Async.md

 1. Security: Is it safe if we allow the editor directly download external plugins and execute it?
 2. Behavior: Is the behavior still remains consistent if the editor first start and work for users, then change its behavior after the module completes its downloading and loading?
+3. Design: Is it really worth doing it?
+Does user really need this feature?

 For now, we follows the tradition behavior of the editor, i.e. we don't support the URL import in js module, all external modules need to be downloaded before editor loading them.
 For more discussion, we may leave for the future.